Sheldon-Lloyd/Cyber.Beast/comic/cyber-fighter/1/readme.md

   Jax: but this is the finals

-  Max: yea the same one we fought an won last year and the year before and basicly every year since before I even became a cyber fighter
+  Max: yea the same one we fought an won last year and the year before and basically every year since

-  Jax: but hasn't this always been your dream
+  Max looks down in sadness

-  Max: exactly my dream was to beat Xenos and does that look like Xenos to you.
+  Max: Listen my dream was to beat Xenos and does that look like Xenos to you.
 Besides I wanted to do it not to help Kyshumu beat him.

   Jax: you think I don't want to be out there too you don't see me complaining.
 Man up and do your job.